kameshkarra/ds-lab-template/README.md

 * [conda-lock](https://github.com/conda/conda-lock): Lightweight library that can be used to generate fully reproducible lock files for conda environments. [article](https://pythonspeed.com/articles/conda-dependency-management/)
 * [Renovate](https://docs.renovatebot.com): For automated dependency updates.
 Multi-platform and multi-language.
 * GitHub Action Workflows: For continous integration.
 See [python-package-conda.yml](.github/workflows/python-package-conda.yml)
+* Make: To automate conda environment creation and installation of Poetry.
+See [Makefile](Makefile)

 ## Set up the environment